Creativity, thinking and listening

 Recovering our creative intelligence

-The hurts above are inevitable while the people around us, and Society and its institutions, are carrying their hurts.
-They will pass some hurts on to others unawarely.
+The hurts above are inevitable, while the people around us and society and its institutions carry their hurts.
+They pass some hurts on to others unawarely.
 However, infants have remarkably effective natural mechanisms for recovering from their hurts.
 We can recover these mechanisms and break the vicious cycle.
-When we recover from our hurts, we also recover our ability to think clearly and creatively in the situation in which the hurt took place.
+When we recover from our hurts, we also recover our ability to think clearly and creatively in the situation where the hurt occurred.

-If young people are hurt they run to a friendly person who appears likely to be interested.
+If young people are hurt, they run to a friendly person who appears likely to be interested.
 The child will then fully express the feelings by crying, storming (a ‘tantrum’), sweating, shaking, laughing and talking.
-This process may go on for quite a while if the person does not interfere and will lead to full recovery.
-Accepting the release of painful emotion is exhausting for the person involved.
-Thus many people will shut down this healing process by distraction ‘Have a sweet’ or punishment.
-They may equate the healing of a hurt through e.g. crying with the hurt itself.
-‘If you are crying, you must be hurting, what can I do to stop you crying? ‘
+This process may continue for quite a while if the person does not interfere and will lead to full recovery.
+Accepting the release of painful emotions is exhausting for the person involved.
+Thus many people will shut down this healing process by distraction, ‘Have a sweet’ or punishment.
+They may equate the healing of hurt through, e.g. crying with the hurt itself.
+‘If you are crying, you must be hurting.
+What can I do to stop you from crying? ‘

 The natural process above is completely effective with every class and every culture.
 It is a universal human process.

 We have unlimited intelligence and creativity available to each of us.
 It is mainly under a crust of unresolved hurts that were all done to us.
 We did not deserve any one of them.

 The above neatly explains why it is easy to solve others’ problems and how difficult it is to solve our own.
 We can see other people’s rigid behaviour for what it is, products of painful emotion and not reality.
 It is much more difficult to see our own.
 If we really want to help people with their issues, then telling them to see it differently and giving them ideas or solutions may not work well.
 What will work is listening, encouragement to express their feelings and practical help if required.

 Listening at work